At the heart of the community

 EMLEY

-Emley is a rural village featuring a large Millennium Green with a viewpoint beacon.
-There is a stone cross at the centre of the village, two pubs, a post office, shop and village school.
-Nearby is Emley Moor Mast at a height of 330.4m (1,084 ft).
+Emley is a rural village adorned with an impressive Millennium Green boasting a panoramic viewpoint beacon.
+At its heart stands a venerable stone cross, surrounded by the charm of two pubs, a post office, a shop, and a village school.
+Nearby, the imposing Emley Moor Mast, soaring to 330.4m (1,084 ft), adds grandeur to the picturesque landscape.

 Image of EMLEY